Unhealthy Food Tour of Bucharest – 4 hours

 Certified Local English-speaking Tour Leader; Local Food & Beer, including Romanian baked goods similar to Pretzels – Covrigi and Sana Yoghurt 3.6% fat, 3 Mititei – traditional Romanian grilled ground Meat Rolls (includes bread & mustard), 1 Beer, Wallachian doughnut called Papanasi, 1 bottle of water; Tram & Trolleybus Tickets

-Additional food & drinks; Personal shopping from Obor Market; Tips/gratuities for your Guide
+Additional food & drinks; Personal shopping from Obor Market

 - Visit one of Romania’s biggest and oldest traditional market – Obor Market